 I contribute freelance articles to several publications focused on disability.
 As an autistic woman, I offer my own experiences and insights into navigating a world that caters to neurotypical people.
 I also write scientific articles which disseminate dense scientific and medical research to a lay audience.
 I strive to provide adults with comprehensive research that helps them care for their autistic children.

 I advocate for accessible mental healthcare, patient-led treatment, and opportunities for creative expression while healing.
 I believe that complementary therapies such as mindfulness mediation, yoga, art therapy, and creative movement can enhance traditional mental health care.

+I am a Florida-licensed Early Childhood Educator and adore working with children and families who value nature immersion, autonomy in education, and attachment-based relationships.
 As an educator, I follow Rudolph Steiner’s Waldorf philosophy.
 I believe in honoring children’s distinct developmental stages by offering ample opportunities for play, creativity, and experiential learning.
 I aim to nurture my student’s heads, hearts, and hands with a curriculum that emphasizes imagination and self-responsibility.